bleemeo/squirreldb/examples/squirreldb_ha/README.md

 ```

 For Redis, if you recreate a node (e.g. lost data, not just restart it), you will need to drop and re-add the node:
-* Fist find the node id of the lost node, using:
+* First find the node id of the lost node, using:
   ```
   docker exec -ti squirreldb_ha_redis1_1 redis-cli cluster nodes
   ```